 The caliphate at this point was an ever-expanding behemoth whose economy depended on conquest booty.
 Even if Tours was only a raid, if it had been successful, more raids would have followed, and eventually an army of conquest.
 There are lots of reasons to think that it would have failed—geographically, the caliphate probably couldn’t have expanded much further, and the Umayyads were only 18 years away from collapsing back east (though they hung on in Europe for a couple of centuries longer).
 But what we think might have happened had things unfolded differently has to be less compelling than what we know happened, which is that Tours was the high-water mark for Muslim armies in Western Europe.
 Couple it with the Siege of Narbonne, which ended in 759 with the elimination of the last Muslim garrison north of the Pyrenees Mountains, and, in my humble opinion, Tours is still a pretty big deal.

-(Toulouse, by the by, is also pretty important if you’re in the “Tours saved western civilization” camp, because Charles Martel began preparing for a Muslim attack only after he’d gotten wind of that engagement.
-If Odo hadn’t won at Toulouse, the Franks might have had to deal with Umayyads on their doorstep without the benefit of 11 or so years worth of preparation.
-But I digress.)
+By the way, if you are of the view that Tours saved “Western Civilization,” then the Battle of Toulouse should also be of interest to you.
+Charles Martel only began preparing for a Muslim attack after he’d gotten wind of Odo’s victory.
+Without that victory, the Franks might have had to deal with an Arab army on their doorstep without the benefit of an 11 year heads-up.
+But I digress.

-Which they did, in large part because, well, it seems they simply had no idea that Charles was waiting for them.
-In fact, from what we can tell the Umayyads appear to have had no clue that there were large Germanic kingdoms in this area that were capable of mustering sizable armies at all.
+Which they did, in large part because it seems they simply had no idea that Charles was waiting for them.
+In fact, from what we can tell the Umayyads appear to have had no clue that there were large kingdoms in this area that were capable of mustering armies at all.
 So they didn’t even bother sending scouts ahead of the army and they never stopped to assemble into a military formation before strolling right into Charles’s position.
-Oops.
 And while the infantry-based Frankish army was at a significant mobility disadvantage compared to the cavalry-based Umayyad army, because Charles was able to pick the battlefield he selected one where the Umayyads would be forced to charge uphill at the Franks, who were tightly massed into a phalanx.

 Even with that advantage, it’s fairly remarkable that the Franks were able to withstand multiple Umayyad cavalry charges without breaking, and Frankish sources naturally give Charles a lot of credit for holding the army together.
 Charles then used what cavalry he did have by sending them around the Umayyad army to strike their camp.
 When word began to reach the Umayyad soldiers that their accumulated booty and slaves were being carried off by the Franks, several of them began to turn and head back to defend their wealth.
 It didn’t take much for that to snowball into a full retreat.
-With thousands of Umayyad soldiers dead, including Ghafiqi, the Muslim army decided against pressing its luck, and instead of assembling for another round of fighting the next day, they high-tailed it back to Iberia.
+With thousands of Umayyad soldiers dead, including Ghafiqi, the Muslim army decided against pressing its luck, and instead of assembling for another round of fighting the next day they high-tailed it back to Iberia.